exec85/FTB/README_en.md

 **Automatically calculate re-listing price**

 If this is checked FTB will do a price calculation for each un-sold item before it gets relisted to make sure it has the best-selling price at that time.
 Please note that this will not check if you make a loss compared to your original buying price.
 So, take care and think about if you want to set this box.

+\
+**Do not delete sold items**

+If this is checked FTB will not clear sold items so you can check the price they were sold for and manually clear the list.

 ### Notifications